shopsys/monorepo-tools/project-base/docs/cookbook/adding-new-page-with-recently-bought-products.md

 *Note: For more information about the query builder usage consult [Doctrine's QueryBuilder documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/query-builder.html).*

 ### Facade method
-Facades are classes that represent a single point of access to the model.
-Controllers should not access the repositories directly, they should access them via facade methods only.
-This means you need to implement a new facade method that will be used from your controller.
+You need to implement a new [facade](../introduction/basics-about-model-architecture.md#facade) method that will be used from your controller.

 The easiest way to fetch products for the currently logged [`user`](../../src/Shopsys/ShopBundle/Model/Customer/User.php) on the current [`domain`](../../src/Shopsys/ShopBundle/Component/Domain/Config/DomainConfig.php) is via [`\Shopsys\ShopBundle\Model\Product\ProductOnCurrentDomainFacade`](../../src/Shopsys/ShopBundle/Model/Product/ProductOnCurrentDomainFacade.php).
 You should add your new method there.